terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_security_application.html.markdown

 * `icmpcode` - (Optional) The ICMP code to enable for this application, if the `protocol` is `icmp`.
 Must be one of `admin`, `df`, `host`, `network`, `port` or `protocol`.

+## Attribute Reference

+The following attributes can be referenced:

+* `fqdn` - The Fully Qualified Domain Name

 ## Import

 Security Application's can be imported using the `resource name`, e.g.